tspindler-cms/DCS-Essex/README.md

 Thanks to Joey45, Admiral189, Tobsen and Hawkeye60 for all the help and advice on getting this boat afloat in DCS.

+Thanks to Sidekick65 for the screenshots, check out his youtube channel at https://www.youtube.com/@Sidekick65

 Final thanks to Citizen, seabat and Zabbie, testers of the mod.

 The carrier will be published in the Vietnam War Vessels mod, https://github.com/tspindler-cms/tetet-vwv